View Frank Mayden's Obituary on Belleville.com and share memories

 |

 Frank Mayden Frank Lee Mayden, 88, of Godfrey, Illinois, passed away Thurs.
 Dec.
 26, 2019 at his home surrounded by his family.
 Born Nov.
 28, 1931 in Clay City, Illinois, he was the only child of Burell and Kattie (Love) Mayden.
 Frank was thankful for his parents, who taught him proper values of life in a good Christian home.
 A U.S. Air Force Staff Sargent, he served during the Korean Conflict.
-He worked as an electronic tech and avionic instructor for McDonnell Aircraft, McDonnell - Douglas, and later Boeing, retiring in February, 2010.
+He worked as an electronic tech and avionic instructor for McDonnell Aircraft, McDonnell- Douglas, and later Boeing, retiring in February, 2010.
 Frank was thankful to have a job that he thoroughly enjoyed for 55 years, and he felt blessed to have employment that provided his family with a good living and good benefits.
 Above all, Frank was thankful for his Lord and Savior, Jesus Christ.
 Frank's life was especially blessed by being married to his wife, Grace Lorene (Lutz) Mayden for over 67 years.
 They married on March 2, 1952 in Clay City.
 She survives in Godfrey.
 Also surviving are their five sons, Donald (Lynn) Mayden of Alhambra, Illinois, Richard L. (Michelle) Mayden of Ballwin, Missouri, Charles (Chris) Mayden of Alton, Illinois, Michael (Darlene) Mayden of O'Fallon, Illinois, and Patrick (Michelle) Mayden of Alton; nine grandchildren and seven great grandchildren.
 In lieu of flowers, memorials may be made to BJC Hospice of the .
-Visitation: Visitation will be from 9:30-11:30am Mon.
+Service: Visitation will be from 9:30 a.m. until time of services at 11:30 a.m.
+Mon.
 Jan.
 6, 2020 at Main Street United Methodist Church in Alton.
-Services: Funeral services will follow the visitaion at 11:30am on Monday at the church.
 Burial with military honors will be at Jefferson Barracks National Cemetery in St. Louis.
-Arrangements entrusted to Paynic Home for Funerals, with an online guestbook and information at www.paynicfh.com
+Paynic Funeral Home